Kim Kardashian Trends After Revealing That North Calls Kanye West “The Best Parent”

 “They do that at Scott’s too,” Kourtney Kardashian said. “‘Dad has the best house, your house sucks.
 He has the best house.
 It’s not super big, the vibe is better.’
 I feel like everything falls on the parent that’s more involved.’”

-Clearly feeling upset, the SKIMS founder quipped that the children felt more independent due to “making ramen noodles” while under the care of Yeezy.
+Clearly feeling upset, the SKIMS founder quipped that the children felt more independent due to “making ramen noodles” while under the care of Ye.

 “They make their own food.
 That is amazing that you make Ramen,” Kim K said, to which Kourtney added, “You boil water and pour it onto some noodles.”

-Kim also shares seven-year-old Saint, five-year-old Chicago, and four-year-old Psalm with her ex-husband Ye; their divorce was finalized in November 2022, almost two years after she filed to end their 6-year marriage.
+Kim also shares 7-year-old Saint, 5-year-old Chicago and 4-year-old Psalm with her ex-husband Ye; their divorce was finalized in November 2022, almost two years after she filed to end their six-year marriage.
 Following the dissolution, Kardashian faced backlash in May after seemingly calling herself a single mother, stating that she has “no one there to help” during a podcast interview with Jay Shetty.
 Addressing the controversy, Kardashian said:

 “I think I’m still learning how to be a single parent.
 Obviously, having nannies and a chef to help cook is beyond helpful.
 It’s all about family and enjoying these moments.
 It takes a village to raise kids, but at the end of the day, your kids only want you.
 The struggles that my kids go through really have nothing to do with the amount of help that I have.”